xxxxbrandieeee/close-reading-interface/README.md

 | Page 5 | Main interpretation tasks |
 | Page 6 | Subjective experience ratings |

 Pages 4–6 repeat for each poem in randomized order (three poems by default).
+Note that Page 8 (demographic questions) appears before the poem loop in our study, but can be moved to any position in the page order.
 After all poems are completed:

 | Page | Description |
 |------|-------------|